fyrox-book/fyrox-book.github.io/src/fyrox/beginning/data_management.md

-# Data management
+# Data Management

-The engine uses generational arenas (pools in engine's terminology) to store most of the objects (scene nodes in a graph, animations in an animation player, sound sources in an audio context, etc.).
-You'll use them quite often, so it read this chapter thoroughly.
+The engine uses pools to store most objects (scene nodes in a graph, animations in an animation player, sound sources in an audio context, etc.).
+Since you'll use them quite often, reading and understanding this chapter is recommended.

 ## Motivation

-Rust ownership system and borrow checker in particular, dictates the rules of data management.
-In game development you often have a need to have some sort of reference to an object in some other object.
-In languages like C you usually store a raw pointer and consider it done.
-This works, but it is very unsafe - an object could die (its memory can become deallocated), and you'll know about this only when try to access that object.
-In more advanced languages like C++, you could store `shared_ptr<Foo>` which ensures that the pointer will be valid until at least one `shared_ptr<Foo>` instance is held alive.
-In Rust, however, it is possible too, but with some limitations and quirks.
-At first, we won't consider raw pointers and leave this to C or C++.
-As for smart pointers such as `Rc/Arc` - they will work, but they do not allow to mutate the content, only share it with multiple readers.
-To mutate the inner data, we can use either `RefCell` (for single-threaded environment) or `Mutex` (for multithreaded env) to wrap the data.
-This is where the "fun" begins: for such types (`Rc<RefCell<Foo>>`, `Arc<Mutex<Foo>>`) Rust enforces borrowing rules (multiple readers, one writer) at runtime which will stab you in the back with panic in unexpected time - any attempt to borrow the inner data mutably twice will raise panic.
+Rust ownership system and borrow checker, in particular, dictate the rules of data management.
+In game development, you often have the need to reference objects from other objects.
+In languages like C, this is usually achieved by simply storing a raw pointer and calling it a day.
+That works, yet it's remarkably unsafe - you risk either forgetting to destroy an object and leaking memory or destroying an object still being referenced and then trying to access deallocated memory.
+Other languages, like C++, allow you to store _shared pointers_ to your data, which by keeping a reference count, ensures the previous doesn't happen at the cost of a, most often, negligible overhead.
+Rust counts with smart pointers similar to this, though not without their limitations.
+There is the `Rc/Arc` - they function like _shared pointers_, except they don't allow mutating their content, only reading it.
+If you want mutability, you use either a `RefCell` for a single-threaded environment, or a `Mutex` for a multithreaded environment.
+That is where the problems begin.
+For types such as `Rc<RefCell>` or `Arc<Mutex>`, Rust enforces its borrowing rules at runtime, which are unlimited readers but a single writer.
+Any attempt to borrow mutably more than once at a time will lead to a runtime error.

-The next problem with such shared references is the fact that it is very easy to accidentally create cyclical references which will prevent objects from dying (deallocating).
-While this is more or less ok, the next problem is much more critical for games - overhead for runtime checks.
-In case of `Rc<RefCell<Foo>>` it is a single reference counter for given references to the data, and in case of `Arc<Mutex<Foo>>` it is a mutex lock.
+Another problem with these shared references is that is very easy to accidentally create cyclical references that prevent objects from ever being destroyed.
+While the previous could be lived with, the last problem is especially severe in the case of games: the overhead of runtime checks.
+In the case of a `Rc<RefCell>`, it is a single reference counter for given accesses to the data, but in the case of a `Arc<Mutex>`, it is a mutex lock.

-The solution to these problems is not ideal, it has its own pros and cons.
-Instead of storing objects in random places of memory and having to manage their lifetime by reference counting, we can put all objects in a single storage with a contiguous memory block and use indices to access the objects.
-Such structure is called - pool.
+The solution to these problems is far from ideal; it certainly has its own downfalls.
+Instead of scattering objects across memory and then having to manage the lifetime of each of them through reference counting, we can store all of the objects in a single and contiguous memory block and then use indices to access each object.
+Such a structure is called a pool.

-## Technical details
+## Technical Details

-Pool is an efficient way data management.
-Pool is a vector with entries that can be either vacant or occupied.
-Each entry, no matter occupied or vacant, also stores a special number called _generation_.
-The generation number is used to understand whether an entry has been changed over time or not.
-When an entry is reused, its generation number is increased leaving all previously created handle leading to the entry invalid.
-This is a very simple and efficient algorithm for tracking the "lifetime" of the objects.
+A pool is an efficient method of data management.
+A pool is a vector with entries that can be either vacant or occupied.
+Each entry, regardless of its status, also stores a number called a _generation_ number.
+This is used to understand whether an entry has changed over time or not.
+When an entry is reused, its generation number is increased, rendering all previously created handles leading to the entry invalid.
+This is a simple and efficient algorithm for tracking the lifetime of objects.

-To access the data in entries, the engine uses _handles_.
-The handle is a pair of index of an entry and a _generation_ number.
-When you put an object in the pool, it gives you the handle that "leads" to the object.
-At this moment the generation of the handle matches the generation of the corresponding entry so the handle is valid.
-It will remain valid until you "free" the object, which will make the entry vacant again.
+To access the data in the entries, the engine uses the previously mentioned _handles_.
+A handle is a pair of the index of an entry and a generation number.
+When you put an object in the pool, this gives you the handle that leads to the object, as well as the entry's current generation number.
+The number remains valid until you "free" the object, which makes the entry vacant again.

 ## Advantages

-- Since the pool is just a contiguous memory block, it is much more CPU cache-friendly.
-This means that in most cases the data portions will be loaded in CPU caches, making the access to the data blazing fast.
+- Since a pool is a contiguous memory block, it is far more CPU cache-friendly.
+This reduces the occurrences of CPU cache misses, which makes accesses to data blazingly fast.
-- Almost every entity in the engine "lives" in its own pool, this make it easy to create such data structures like graphs, where a node refers to other nodes.
-In this case scene nodes stores just handles (which is just 8 bytes of memory) to other nodes.
+- Almost every entity in Fyrox lives on its own pool, which makes it easy to create data structures like graphs, where nodes refer to other nodes.
+In this case, nodes simply need to store a handle to refer to other nodes.
-- Easy lifetime management; no way to create memory leaks since cross-references could be done only via handles.
+- Simple lifetime management.
+There is no way to leak memory since cross-references can only be done via handles.
-- Fast random access with constant complexity.
+- Fast random access with a constant complexity.
-- Handles are the same size as pointer on 64-bit arch (8 bytes).
+- Handles are the same size as a pointer on a 64-bit architecture, just 8 bytes.

 ## Disadvantages

-- Pool could be considered as a sparse array, which could contains a lot of gaps.
-This may lead to less efficient memory usage.
+- Pools can contain lots of gaps between currently used memory, which may lead to less efficient memory usage.
-- Handles is a sort of weak references, but worse.
-Since they do not own any data (or even pointer to data), you will need a pool instance to borrow a data a handle "points" to.
+- Handles are sort of weak references, but worse.
+Since they do not own any data nor even point to their data, you need a reference to its pool instance in order to borrow the data a handle leads to.
-- Handles introduce a level of indirection, that could hurt performance in places with high load that requires random access (as a counterargument it is worth to mention, that random access is usually relatively slow because of potential CPU cache misses).
+- Handles introduce a level of indirection that can hurt performance in places with high loads that require random access, though this is not too significant as random access is already somewhat slow because of potential CPU cache misses.

 ## Usage

-You'll use `Handle<Something>` _a lot_ while developing a game using Fyrox.
-So where are the main usages of Pool and handles?
-The largest is indeed a [scene graph](../scene/graph.md); it stores all the nodes in a pool and gives handles to nodes.
-Each scene node stores a handle to a parent node and a set of handle to children nodes.
-Scene graph auto-magically ensures that such handles are valid.
+You'll use `Handle` _a lot_ while working with Fyrox.
+So where are the main usages of pools and handles?
+The largest is in a [scene graph](../scene/graph.md).
+This stores all the nodes in a pool and gives handles to each node.
+Each scene node stores a handle to their parent node and a set of handles to their children nodes.
+A scene graph automatically ensures that such handles are valid.
 In [scripts](../scripting/script.md), you can also store handles to scene nodes and assign them in the editor.

-[Animation](../animation/animation.md) is another place which stores handles to animated scene nodes.
+[Animation](../animation/animation.md) is another place that stores handles to animated scene nodes.
-[Animation Blending State Machine](../animation/blending.md) stores its own state graph using pool; it also takes handles to animations from an animation player in a scene.
+[Animation Blending State Machine](../animation/blending.md) stores its own state graph using a pool; it also takes handles to animations from an animation player in a scene.

-This list can be extended for long; this is why you need to understand basic concepts of data management to efficiently and fearlessly use the engine.
+And the list could keep going for a long time.
+This is why you need to understand the basic concepts of data management, as to efficiently and fearlessly use Fyrox.

 ## Borrowing

-Once an object was placed in a pool, you have to use respective handle to get a reference to it.
-This could be done either with `.borrow[_mut](handle)` or by using `Index` trait: `pool[handle]`.
-These methods panic when handle is invalid, if you want to prevent that, use `try_borrow[_mut](handle)` method.
+Once an object is placed in a pool, you have to use its respective handle to get a reference to it.
+This can be done with either `pool.borrow(handle)` or `pool.borrow_mute(handle)`, or by using the `Index` trait: `pool[handle]`.
+Note that these methods panic when the handle given is invalid.
+If you want to be safe, use the `try_borrow(handle)` or `try_borrow_mut(handle)` method.

 ```rust,no_run
 # extern crate fyrox;